Synonym(s)

 PathogenThis section has been translated automatically.

-- Larvae of horseflies
+- Larvae of the horse flies

 - Strongyloides species

-- Cordylobia anthropophaga (tumbu fly: Africa).
+- Cordylobia anthropophaga (Tumbu fly: Africa)

 Occurrence/EpidemiologyThis section has been translated automatically.

-Ankylostomatidae (esp.
-Ancylostoma brasiliens and caninum; Strongyloides stercoralis): The larvae of the above-mentioned nematodes (threadworms) actively bore through the skin when walking barefoot or lying on the beach.
-Sources of infection are beaches contaminated by dog and cat feces and children's play areas.
-Unlike Ancylostoma duodenale and Necator americanus, which cause systemic disease(ancylostomiasis), these species do not succeed in connecting to the vascular system in human skin.
-The consequence is a local (cutaneous) infestation under the clinical picture of the larva migrans cutanea syndrome.
+Ankylostomatidae (in particular Ancylostoma braziliense and caninum; Strongyloides stercoralis): The larvae of the above-mentioned nematodes (threadworms) actively bore through the skin when walking barefoot or lying on the beach.
+Sources of infection are beaches contaminated with dog and cat excrement and children's play areas.
+In contrast to Ancylostoma duodenale and Necator americanus, which cause a systemic clinical picture(ancylostomiasis), these species are unable to connect to the vascular system in the human skin.
+The result is a local (cutaneous) infestation with the clinical picture of larva migrans cutanea syndrome.

 ManifestationThis section has been translated automatically.